2 Banks To Buy In Anticipation Of Earnings Season

 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.

-Additional disclosure: As a retired Bank of America employee I continue to have certain financial interests in the bank but do not currently own shares in BAC.
+Additional disclosure: As a retired Bank of America employee, I continue to have certain financial interests in the bank but do not currently own shares in BAC.